zakimjz/zakimjz.github.io/pages/courses/mlib/assign5.rst

 **You must predict and visualize the CASP13 target protein** `T0990 (PDB: 6N9Y) <http://www.cs.rpi.edu/~zaki/MLIB/assign5/test_6n9y>`_.
 It is already in the ProteinNet format.

+**Please include your trained model as part of your submission**.
+Your code should have an option to specify the trained model, so I can apply it directly on the testing file or the target protein above.

 Code
 ~~~~